 Excerpt: Police know that the holiday party season means that there will be more drivers on the road who may be impaired by alcohol.
-If you are pulled over under the suspicion that you have been drinking, here are some tips to keep in mind
+If you are pulled over under the suspicion that you have been drinking or have an open alcohol container in your vehicle, in violation of the open container law Michigan, here are some tips to keep in mind

 Happy Holidays Metro – Detroit!
 This holiday season, we encourage everyone to designate their sober driver prior to attending holiday festivities.